Geometric foundations of thermodynamics in the quantum regime: Introduction

 \section{Introduction}

 Physics is geometry.
 Differential geometry~\cite{doCarmo1992Riemannian,ONeill1983SemiRiemannian,caja12_variedades,rudolph2012_1,rudolph2012_2} structures are fundamental to physical theories, from the symplectic geometry of classical mechanics~\cite{arnold1989mathematical} to the curved spacetime of general relativity~\cite{wald1984general} and the fiber bundle formulation of gauge theories~\cite{Bleecker1981Gauge,naber2011_1,naber2011_2,hamilton2017mathematical}.
 In thermodynamics~\cite{callen85_thermodynamics}, contact geometry provides a natural and rigorous framework for equilibrium states and processes, as originally conceived by Gibbs and systematically developed in modern terms~\cite{bravetti15_contact,bravetti2017contact}.
 Here, the thermodynamic state space is a $(2n+1)$-dimensional contact manifold $(M, \eta)$, with the Gibbs 1-form $\eta$ encoding the first law, and equilibrium states forming a Legendrian submanifold $E$ where $\eta|_E = 0$.
 Extending this geometric structure to the quantum regime~\cite{binder2018thermodynamics, strasberg2022quantum} presents significant conceptual and mathematical challenges.
-Recent works have explored quantum thermodynamics using ``differential geometry'' on the state space~\cite{scandi2019thermodynamic,anza2022geometric,tejero2025asymmetries,Bettmann2025Information}.
-However, there is not a proper geometrical formulation of the theory; just some processes analyzed with geometric perspective.
-A complete and unified geometric formulation of the full theory remains absent.
-Without a foundational geometric framework analogous to the classical case, analyses remain fragmented, and general principles are difficult to establish rigorously.
-Principal fiber bundles, central to gauge theories and topological phases in condensed matter~\cite{nakahara2018geometry,Bleecker1981Gauge}, offer a powerful global structure for addressing these gaps.
-When applied to quantum thermodynamics, they furnish a principal bundle over the space of density operators, with fibers representing the thermodynamic coordinates associated with a fixed quantum state, thereby separating state evolution from thermodynamic variation and incorporating gauge-like symmetries.